Economic Growth, Cycles and Policy

 • Limited lifetime: the government can take long periods of times to repay its debt, shifting the tax burden to future generation and redistributing consumption from a generation to another.

-• Distortionary taxation: not always who benefit the tax reduction will also repay the tax burden (the governement can levy taxes from different parts of the population)
+• Distortionary taxation: not always who benefit the tax reduction will also repay the tax burden (the government can levy taxes from different parts of the population)

 5. The Solow Growth Model